awsdocs/amazon-ecs-developer-guide/doc_source/task_definition_parameters.md

 Example values: `120`
 Time duration \(in seconds\) to wait before the container is forcefully killed if it doesn't exit normally on its own\.
 For tasks using the Fargate launch type, the task or service requires platform version 1\.3\.0 or later\.
 The max stop timeout value is 120 seconds and if the parameter is not specified, the default value of 30 seconds is used\.
 For tasks using the EC2 launch type, if the `stopTimeout` parameter is not specified, the value set for the Amazon ECS container agent configuration variable `ECS_CONTAINER_STOP_TIMEOUT` is used by default\.
 If neither the `stopTimeout` parameter or the `ECS_CONTAINER_STOP_TIMEOUT` agent configuration variable are set, then the default values of 30 seconds for Linux containers and 30 seconds on Windows containers are used\.
 Container instances require at least version 1\.26\.0 of the container agent to enable a container stop timeout value\.
 However, we recommend using the latest container agent version\.
-For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS Container Agent](ecs-agent-update.md)\.
+For information about checking your agent version and updating to the latest version, see [Updating the Amazon ECS container agent](ecs-agent-update.md)\.
 If you are using an Amazon ECS\-optimized Amazon Linux AMI, your instance needs at least version 1\.26\.0\-1 of the `ecs-init` package\.
 If your container instances are launched from version `20190301` or later, then they contain the required versions of the container agent and `ecs-init`\.
 For more information, see [Amazon ECS\-optimized AMIs](ecs-optimized_AMI.md)\.

 #### System Controls<a name="container_definition_systemcontrols"></a>